A good drenching with cream of coconut makes this cake moist and flavorful.

 Have you ever remembered you were supposed to bake something for the office party or a school function at 10:00 the night before just as you were ready to crawl into bed?
 Hopefully, I’m not the only one.

 Most of the time, I’m too proud (unfortunately) to run by the store and grab something in a hard plastic container, so I keep a few tricks in my pantry.
-I got this Triple-Coconut Sheet Cake from Amie, one of my favorite co-workers.
+I got this Easy Coconut Poke Cake recipe from Amie, one of my favorite co-workers.
 The coconut freaks at my job, including me, go crazy when she brings this cake.

 Stocking up on a few staples is helpful to produce this kind of last-minute magic.
 For Amie’s cake, I make sure to keep the following in my cabinet: